probabilistic-numerics/probnum/docs/source/notebooks/examples.rst

 ========

 See the notebooks below to learn more about how to use ProbNum and its functionality.
-They describe random variables, the main in- and outputs of probabilistic numerical methods; linear operators; linear systems and their application to solving (discretized) differential equations.
+They describe random variables, the main in- and outputs of probabilistic numerical methods, linear operators, probabilistic linear solvers and their application to solving (partial) differential equations.

 .. toctree::
    :maxdepth: 2